Fats are either saturated or unsaturated; know the difference? by Good Health

 which are usually liquid at room temperature, prone to oxidation, and very unstable.
 We know them as fruit oils like olive and avocado, or seed/vegetable oils like flaxseed oil, soybean, rice bran, and canola, but again, they are not solely unsaturated – they also contain a ratio of saturates to unsaturates.
 Olive oil is a fruit-derived lipid (fat) and is approximately 73% monounsaturated, 14% saturated, and 11% polyunsaturated.
 Surprisingly, coconut oil, a fruit oil, is the most saturated fat in the food kingdom, with around 90-92% saturated, 6-8% monounsaturated, and the balance, polyunsaturated.

 Just to confuse things, polyunsaturated fats also include the essential fatty acids, docosahexaenoic acid (DHA – C22:6[n-3]), eicosapentaenoic acid (EPA – 20:5[n-3]), and arachidonic acid (AA, or ARA).
-These 3 fatty acids are essential because we cannot make them in our body, and we have to obtain them from our diet.
+As already discussed, the omega fatty acids are essential because we cannot make them in our body, and we have to obtain them from our diet.
 The most important of these long chain fatty acids are AA and DHA.
 The omega 3s, DHA and EPA, and omega 6, AA, are only found in animal foods.
 The plant forms of omega 3, alpha linolenic acid, and omega 6, linoleic acid, are poorly converted to the useable forms in most of us.
 Algae oils do contain DHA, EPA, and AA, but they are still in a form that we also need to convert in our body, so are not a completely reliable substitute for animal fats in the diet.

 Weird science